flexera-public/policy_templates/cost/google/cloud_storage_lifecycle/README.md

   - `Key=~/Regex/` - Filter all resources where the value for the specified key matches the specified regex string.
   - `Key!~/Regex/` - Filter all resources where the value for the specified key does not match the specified regex string.
 This will also filter all resources missing the specified label key.
 - *Exclusion Labels: Any / All* - Whether to filter instances containing any of the specified labels or only those that contain all of them.
 Only applicable if more than one value is entered in the `Exclusion Labels` field.
-- *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

-Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
-When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
-Please leave it blank for *manual* action.
-For example if a user selects the "Update Objects Storage Class" action while applying the policy, all the identified objects will be moved to `nearline` or `coldline`.

 ## Policy Actions

 - Send an email report
-- Change object storage class after approval
-- Delete object after approval

 ## Prerequisites